SwimLane2/udacity-ai-masters/README.md

 - a technical learning portfolio
 - a collection of practical AI and data projects
-- a record of my MSc progression
+- a record of my MSc journey
-- a space to experiment with AI-assisted engineering workflows
+- a space to explore modern AI-assisted development and engineering workflows

-The goal is not only to complete coursework, but to build practical implementation skills and reusable engineering patterns.

----

-# Working Approach

-This portfolio intentionally combines:
+The portfolio combines:

 - enterprise architecture thinking
 - hands-on coding and experimentation
 - notebook-driven learning
+- structured technical documentation
 - AI-assisted development workflows
-- structured technical documentation

----

-> ⚡ This is a living portfolio.
-New modules, projects, notebooks, and capstone work will continue to be added as the MSc Artificial Intelligence programme progresses.
+> ⚡The goal is not only to complete coursework, but to build practical implementation skills, reusable engineering patterns, and a deeper understanding of modern AI systems.